 Why the Concept of Microaggressions Is Controversial

 Even the simple act of questioning this concept might be considered a microaggression by some people.
 After all, if you believe that microaggressions are real, then you may feel offended by any criticism of that belief.
 But the science behind implicit bias and microaggressions is hotly debated.
-The Perspectives on Psychological Science article notes that although most researchers agree that subtle displays of bigotry do happen, fewer of them agree about the scientific validity or real-world usefulness of applying the concept of microaggressions to everyday situations.1
+The Perspectives on Psychological Science article notes that although most researchers agree that subtle displays of bigotry do happen, fewer of them agree about the scientific validity or real-world usefulness of applying the concept of microaggressions to everyday situations.

 For one thing, microaggressions are completely subjective.
 One person may take offense to a particular statement, whereas another person from the same minority group may perceive no insult at all.
 The whole concept hinges on the unpredictable and wide-ranging feelings of individuals.
 Under identical circumstances, one person may feel like a victim; another one may not.
 And almost any statement or action could potentially offend someone.

 For another thing, the very term "microaggression" suggests that a person is intentionally trying to harm someone else.
 It implies deliberate violence and hostility.
 But most so-called microaggressions are accidental.
 In most cases, people aren't consciously trying to hurt or offend anyone.
 Oftentimes, their motivations are just the opposite.
 Yet, if someone feels victimized, he or she may respond in a truly aggressive way, causing the other person to react defensively—and creating unnecessary tension or ill will.

-Also, some people are just more prone to perceiving hostile intent in others.1 But the concept of microaggressions may be expanding the number of people in society who feel victimized since it encourages us all to be on the lookout for subtle insults and suspect the worst when we aren't sure about someone's motivations.
+Also, some people are just more prone to perceiving hostile intent in others.
+But the concept of microaggressions may be expanding the number of people in society who feel victimized since it encourages us all to be on the lookout for subtle insults and suspect the worst when we aren't sure about someone's motivations.
 From that standpoint, the concept isn't particularly constructive or psychologically healthy.
 It makes everyone more defensive.